threefoldtech/tfchain/readme.md

 ## Overview
-Tfchain is the official implementation of the ThreeFold blockchain, which is the technology behind the ThreeFold Grid.
+Tfchain is the official implementation of the ThreeFold blockchain, which is the ledger technology behind the ThreeFold Grid.

 TFchin serves as a digitally distributed, decentralized, public ledger that tracks the storage and computing resources of [ZOS](https://github.com/threefoldtech/zos) nodes running on The ThreeFold Grid, manages the smart contracts that enable users to rent and use these resources and provides the incentive layer which ensures that the nodes are rewarded for their contributions to the network.